 - If a student receives medical or mental health accommodations, which include missing class, there must be a plan developed by the Director of Accessibility which outlines the maximum number of absences allowed.
 If the student is unable to meet the requirements of the plan, withdrawing from class may be recommended.

 - Arriving on campus after the start of the term or before the term ends will not count as excused absences.

 - Students with financial aid/business hold at the beginning of the term should continue to attend class, yet see the financial aid/business offices immediately for resolution.
 All absences count toward the maximum.

 - An Attendance Committee will consider all other variables and any requests for waivers.
-The Committee is made up of three members: the University Provost, the Registrar/Assistant Dean and the Associate Vice President of Academic Affairs/Dean of Students.
+The Committee is made up of three members: the University Provost, Associate Dean, Registrar, or Vice President for Student Development.

 Hybrid Course Attendance Policy

 Hybrid students are required to attend all class meetings of courses for which they are registered and must participate in the weekly online portion as defined by the professor in the syllabus.